In this post, I talk about intuitive eating for weight loss and answer common questions like: Will intuitive eating help me lose weight?

 Before we close this introduction post on intuitive eating, I wanted to really emphasize that here at Abbey’s Kitchen, everyone is welcome.
 You can sit with us.
 I heard Christy Harrison, who is amazing, check out her podcast who said “being anti diet doesn’t mean anti dieter”.
 In other words, you are welcome here if you’re pursuing weight loss.
 You’re welcome if you’re vegan.
 You’re welcome if you are paleo.
 You do you.
 If you’re eating in a way that feels good to you, then amazing.

+So, have you tried intuitive eating for weight loss?
+I will be following this up with more important posts about intuitive eating, health at every size and mindful eating in the future.
 Leave me a comment below if you have specific questions you want answered and I will do my best to get to those ASAP.